Exploring Asia since 2003

 Hong Kong - income tax is around 16% (paid yearly by individuals), and there is no sales tax meaning that the entire city has become Asia’s shopping mall with both good and bad consequences (i.e. severe overcrowding).
 Most neighbourhoods in the city are built around MTR stations which themselves are built underneath giant shopping malls meaning that it can sometimes feel like you’re trapped inside one wherever you go.

-Shenzhen - income tax is around 20% (paid monthly by employers), and sales tax is 17%.
+Shenzhen – income tax is around 20% (paid monthly by employers), and sales tax is 17%.
 Because the Hong Kong Dollar (HKD) exchange rate is now so weak against the Chinese Renminbi (RMB) it’s often cheaper to buy electronics, luxury items and imported foods (like wine and cheese) in Hong Kong and then carry them across the border.
-Do so at your own risk – if stopped at the border you maybe fined.
+Do so at your own risk – if stopped at the border you may be fined.
 However, you won’t be left wanting for shopping in Shenzhen – it even has its own official Apple store now.

 People

 Hong Kong – people in Hong Kong work very long hours and have inherited the British trait of being somewhat cold towards strangers.
-Service received in shops and restaurants is usually pretty bad but on the whole most of peoples briskness can be put down to them being busy or trying to be efficient.
+Service received in shops and restaurants is usually pretty bad but on the whole most briskness can be put down to people being busy or trying to be efficient.
 Getting by with English in Hong Kong isn’t a problem since around 50% of locals are conversant to varying degrees.
 Since Cantonese is only spoken in Southern China it’s not a terribly helpful language to learn.

 Shenzhen – since Shenzhen is a melting pot of people from all over China people tend to be a little friendlier towards strangers.
-Since there are less English speakers than Hong Kong you’ll need to pick up at least a survival level of Mandarin and the city is a great place to learn it with plenty of schools and private tutors.
+Since there are fewer English speakers than in Hong Kong you’ll need to pick up at least a survival level of Mandarin and the city is a great place to learn it with plenty of schools and private tutors.
 If you look like a foreigner you’ll more than likely encounter young people asking to practice their English with you (or just shouting a random “hello” in the middle of the street!).

 Internet

 Hong Kong – internet connections in Hong Kong are generally cheap and extremely fast.
-Most homes can install a 100 Mbps – 1 Gbps connections as standard.
+Most homes can install 100 Mbps – 1 Gbps connections as standard.
 The internet is not censored in Hong Kong as it is in mainland China.

-Shenzhen – internet connection in Shenzhen are generally cheap but slow.
+Shenzhen – internet connections in Shenzhen are generally cheap but slow.
 Depending on where you live you can install a 1 Mbps – 10 Mbps connection.
 Many popular websites are blocked in China so you will also require a VPN provider to get around this but the experience is often frustratingly tedious and slow.

 Conclusion